 Quick Freshes is our regular Sunday almanac for the homeschool week ahead.
 Pick one or two (or more!) of the items below each week and use them to enrich your homeschooling schedule.
 Subscribe to our free homeschool newsletter to get posts like these delivered right to your mailbox each week.
 Visit our River Houses calendar page to print your own homeschool calendars and planners for the entire year.

-🐦 THE GREAT BACKYARD BIRD COUNT begins this Friday and continues through the following Monday (14–17 February, Washington’s Birthday weekend) all across the country and around the world!
+🐦 THE GREAT BACKYARD BIRD COUNT begins this coming Friday and continues through the following Monday of the Washington’s Birthday weekend (13–16 February 2026) all across the country and around the world!
 It’s one of the best homeschool science activities all year.
 How many birds will you find in your neighborhood?

 🥂 ❤️ OUR WEEKLY TOAST is an old Valentine’s Day favorite: “May our love be ever young.”